godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

  - Add a single custom tab to each product in your shop
  - Insert any desired content into custom tabs to provide product specifications, shipping info, or more
- - Custom tabs can accept shortcodes or HTML content &ndash; great for embedding a marketing video or inquiry form
+ - Custom tabs can accept shortcodes or HTML content &ndash; great for embedding a marketing video or inquiry form!

 = Support Details =